b14labutoane/roomie-2.0/README.md

 ## Features🤟
 - movement controlled by a Logitech controller🎮
-- small screen that shows time, date, weather and current weather📺
+- small screen that shows time, date, weather and current weather of the room📺
 - distance sensor that activates a buzzer 🔊

 ## Components🎛️